Xerophyllum tenax

-Xerophyllum tenax is a North American species of plants in the corn lily family.
+Xerophyllum tenax is a species of plants in the corn lily family.
 It is known by several common names, including bear grass, soap grass, quip-quip, and Indian basket grass.
+Beargrass can grow to be a little over 4 ft tall when in a preferred habitat and ideal conditions.
+The plant typically blooms at irregular intervals, depending on environmental factors such as moisture and temperature.